-While we take great care to protect your personal information on our website, unfortunately no data transmission over the Internet can be guaranteed to be fully secure.
+While we take great care to protect your personal information on our website, unfortunately no data transmission over the internet can be guaranteed to be fully secure.
 Accordingly, we cannot ensure or warrant the security of any information you send to us or receive from us online.
 This is particularly true for information you send to us via email or by submitting information using the website.
 We have no way of protecting that information until it reaches us.
 Incolink will not be liable in any way in relation to any breach of security or unintended loss or disclosure of information due to the website being linked to the internet.

 The website may contain links to other sites.
-We are not responsible for the privacy practices, policies or content of those sites.
+We are not responsible for the privacy practices, policies, or content of those sites.

-7. Complaints Process
+14.0 Complaints Process

 If you believe that your privacy has been breached, please contact us using the details below and provide details of the incident so that we can investigate it.

 • complaints should be made in writing and submitted to the Privacy Officer using the details below;

-- we will treat your complaint confidentially.
+• we will treat your complaint confidentially.
 The Privacy Officer, or his or her nominated representative, will investigate your complaint and contact you within a reasonable time after receipt of your complaint to discuss your concerns and outline options regarding how they may be resolved;

-- we will aim to ensure that your complaint is resolved within a reasonable time and in an appropriate manner with which you are satisfied; and
+• we will aim to ensure that your complaint is resolved within a reasonable time and in an appropriate manner with which you are satisfied; and

 In this Policy “personal information” and “sensitive information” have the same meaning as under the Privacy Act 1988 (Cth).
-This Policy represents our Policy as at October 2016.
-We may change this Policy from time to time, including to comply with the Act, by posting the amended policy on our website.
-The amended policy will be effective upon being posted on this website and access to this website following any update of the Policy will be deemed consent to the revised Policy.
+This Policy represents our Policy as at May 2020.
+We may change this Policy (including the way we handle personal information) from time to time for any reason, including to comply with the Act, by posting the amended policy on our website.
+The amended policy will be effective upon being posted on this website.
+Please check our website regularly to ensure that you have the most recent version of the Policy.
 Although we intend to observe this Policy at all times, it is not legally binding on Incolink in any way.
 From time to time we may regard it as necessary or desirable to act outside the Policy.

-9. Contact Details
+16.0 Contact Details

-If you have any questions concerning how Incolink handles personal information, if you wish to gain access to or correct any personal information about you held by Incolink, or if you have any concerns or a complaint regarding the treatment of your personal information or a possible breach of your privacy, please contact:applicable legislation.
+If you have any questions concerning how Incolink handles personal information, if you wish to gain access to or correct any personal information about you held by Incolink, or if you have any concerns or a complaint regarding the treatment of your personal information or a possible breach of your privacy, please contact:

-Telephone: (03) 9639 3000
+Phone: (03) 9639 3000